pulimeng/CancerOmicsNet/README.md

 The input data required for the model comes in the form of graphs (eventually converted to matrices), which consists of a list of nodes and a list of edges (edge features are not supported in the currently implementation), which can be downloaded from on the STRING databse (https://string-db.org/).
 The data generation steps include: graph generation with node feaures, graph reduction, and graph to matrix conversion.

-**Since the entire data generation process, especially the collection of node features (affinities, disease scores, and gene expressions), is quite cumbersome.
-Thus, for the convenient of the users, we provide all the features we collected.
+**Since the entire data generation process, especially the collection of node features (affinities, disease scores, and gene expressions), is quite cumbersome, thus the following procedure is ONLY for generating testing data (no labels!!).
+If you wish to generate your own training data (with class labels), you will need to collect GR values for them and follow the instruction @other repo.**

+For the convenient of most users, we provide all the features we collected.
 The user only need to input the drug-cellline combinations they wish to generate graphs for.
-Note the following procedure is ONLY for generating testing data.
-If you wish to generate your own training data, you will need to collect GR values for them, which is not provided here, and follow the instruction @other repo.**
+To generate desire

 ## Prediction